bunger101/youtube-dl_django_app/README.md

 So hope you all enjoy and don't criticize me too much for some or another "basic errors in the pilars of coding"

+To execute the code introduce the command:
+"python manage.py runserver"
+, in the "downloads/" directory (there's the "manage.py" script).

 Thank you.

 Oh!, and if you see too much libraries installed in the "requirements.txt" file